Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 TCU Performance Insights

-- The Horned Frogs put up 80.5 points per game (30th in college basketball) while allowing 53.4 per outing (20th in college basketball).
-They have a +379 scoring differential and outscore opponents by 27.1 points per game.
+- The Horned Frogs are outscoring opponents by 27.1 points per game, with a +379 scoring differential overall.
+They put up 80.5 points per game (31st in college basketball) and give up 53.4 per contest (20th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.